pehilbert/cs386-a2.2/team.md

 # Peter Hilbert

 # Hunter Kilgore
-	# This is me!
+	# This is NOT ME!
 And here's my commit

 # Risa Walles